prayreh153/WHSTechNotes/journal.md

 # September 04, 2024
 Today, I created my first GitHub account and repository.
 I'm excited to start using GitHub for my projects!

+# September 04, 2024
+Journal Prompt for September 05 and 06:
+One game I enjoy playing is FC24.
+This is a football/soccer game that has real teams, players, and managers.
+The design of the game is good, having the stadiums exeactly like how it is in real life.
+The attention to detail in the game is also very good.
+For example, when the goalkeeper blocks the ball, the gloves are animated to move as it gets hit by the ball.
+The mechanics of the game makes the game very fun.
+You are able to do things that are impossible to do in real life which is fun.
+Overall, this game is one of my favorite games to play on my console.

 # September 10, 2024
 Journal Prompt: